Skip to content

 A frame.time_delta_displayed greater than the cycle time (0.004 seconds for a 4 ms cycle) indicates a violation.
 Common causes: switch queue congestion (too much non-PROFINET traffic on the same VLAN), STP topology change (temporary forwarding interruption), or a slow link in the path.

-MRP ring oscillation occurs when two devices claim the MRM (Media Redundancy Manager) role in the same ring domain.
+MRP ring oscillation occurs when 2 devices claim the MRM (Media Redundancy Manager) role in the same ring domain.
 Both MRMs open and close the ring simultaneously, causing continuous topology changes and MAC table flushes.

 Detect oscillation by monitoring MRP topology change events: